patdeg/demo-vision/README.md

 How To Get Started
 ------------------
-In the file app.yaml, replace the application name with your App Engine project
+In the file app.yaml, replace the application name (here deglondemo) with your App Engine project

 License
 -------